Metrics and health diagnostics for Standard Load Balancer

 The chart displays the following information:

-- The infrastructure itself was healthy, the infrastructure hosting your VMs was reachable, and more than one VM was placed in the back end.
-This information is indicated by the blue trace for VIP availability, which is 100 percent.
+- The infrastructure hosting your VMs was unavailable and at 0 percent at the beginning of the chart.
+Later, the infrastructure was healthy and the VMs were reachable, and more than one VM was placed in the back end.
+This information is indicated by the blue trace for data path availability (VIP availability), which was later at 100 percent.

-- However, the health probe status (DIP availability) is at 0 percent at the beginning of the chart, as indicated by the orange trace.
-The circled area in green highlights where the status (DIP availability) became healthy, and at which point the customer's deployment was able to accept new flows.
+- The health probe status (DIP availability), indicated by the purple trace, is at 0 percent at the beginning of the chart.
+The circled area in green highlights where the health probe status (DIP availability) became healthy, and at which point the customer's deployment was able to accept new flows.

 The chart allows customers to troubleshoot the deployment on their own without having to guess or ask support whether other issues are occurring.
 The service was unavailable because health probes were failing due to either a misconfiguration or a failed application.